Westworld (film): Video game

+Potential remake

+Beginning in 2002, trade publications reported that a Westworld remake starring Arnold Schwarzenegger was in production, and would be written by Terminator 3: Rise of the Machines screenwriters Michael Ferris and John Bracanto.
+Tarsem Singh was originally slated to direct, but left the project.
+Quentin Tarantino was approached, but turned it down.
+On January 19, 2011, Warner Bros announced that plans for the remake were still active.
+As of 2026, the film has reset development, this time with David Koepp as writer.

+Legacy

 Crichton used similar plot elements—a high-tech amusement park running amok and a central control paralyzed by a power failure—in his bestselling novel Jurassic Park.

 Westworld contains a reference to a computer virus, one of the earliest mentions of them in fiction.
 The analogy is made by the Chief Supervisor in a staff meeting where the spread of malfunctions across the park is discussed.